viktoriia-ko/weatherApp/README.md

 ---

-The site is available at the link: https://weatherapp-e3e7a.web.app/
+The app is available at the link: https://weatherapp-e3e7a.web.app/